 Irkutsk offers a fuller language and cultural immersion than many other locations, and yet still offers a thriving intellectual cultural scene, surrounded by outdoor ecological adventure.
 Irkutsk has a small-town close-knit feel, and yet still seems at times cosmopolitan.
-Students attending programs at Irkutsk State Linguistic Universtiy (ILGU) are diverse in their interests: intensive Russian studies, ecology, and Siberian history are just some of the programs to experience in this well-rounded city!
+Students attending programs at Irkutsk State Linguistic Universtiy (ISLU) are diverse in their interests: intensive Russian studies, ecology, and Siberian history are just some of the programs to experience in this well-rounded city!

 Location IGLU is located in the city center.

 Campus/Student Life IGLU has a close-knit community feel, particularly in the international students department.

 Dorm Details The dorms are located 15 minutes from the main campus by bus.
 Kitchens are shared with the floor.
 Expect to have a roommate.
 Rooms contain 2 desks and two beds.
 Linens and towels are provided.
 The dorms do have lockdown hours (curfews).
 Foreigners are segregated from the Russians at dorm.

 Home Stay For a more immersive experience (and additional cost), our more adventurous students often elect to stay in a Russian home.
 It's not for everyone, but it is an experience!
 Limited availability.